brunoroque06/plays/decision-tree/README.md

 | **O**  | **X** |
 | &nbsp; | **X** | **O** |

-This variation is forced, and explains the 6 moves that the DTP needs to calculate in order not to lose.
-There are other positions that lead to the same result.
+This variation is forced, and explains the 6 moves that DTP needs to calculate in order not to lose.